zakzhu/ansible-init/README.md

 ### Some Conventions

-For best practice, I specify some conventions in an ansible project.
+For best practice, I specify some conventions in the project of ansible playbook.
 And I recommend you follow these conventions.

 #### Play name